orstavik/doubledots/doc/1_intro.md

-## Basic concept of _HTML doubledots_ (or `HTML:` or just "doubledots")
+# Basic concept of _HTML doubledots_ (or `HTML:` or just "doubledots")

 This framework enables you to write a full web application using only html.
-It does so by extending html attributes, so that they can represent event listeners.
+It does so by extending html attributes using `:` so that they can function as for example small event listeners.

-### Example 1: `event:reaction`
+## Example 1: `event:reaction`

 In simplified terms, the `href` attribute of the `<a>` element acts as an event listener.
 When you wrap text or other elements in your code as